-It's good to have your own copies of set texts, so that you can write notes in them and refer to them as much as you need to, and if you keep your receipts you'll be able to apply for a book grant from the college of up to £75 per year (not including postage).
+It's good to have your own copies of set texts, so that you can write notes in them and refer to them as much as you need to.
 You should find that the editions listed below are easily available online, though the anthology of sonnets will be provided to you separately.
-When you get here you'll also find that the libraries are well stocked.
+When you get here, you'll also find that the libraries are well stocked.